wkillerud/some-sass/README.md

 Supports standalone SCSS, as well as style blocks inside Vue, Svelte and Astro components.

 Based on SCSS Intellisense by [Denis Malinochkin and contributors](https://github.com/mrmlnc/vscode-scss).
-Uses the built-in VS Code language server for SCSS.
+Extends the built-in VS Code language server for SCSS.

 Visit the [release section on GitHub](https://github.com/wkillerud/vscode-scss/releases) to see what has changed between versions.